jahtz/pagexml/README.md

 # or remove it
 line.text = None

+# Access Pages, Regions or Elements by index
+page0 = pxml[0]
+page[1] = region

 # Manipulate or add Page or Element attributes
 page.set_attribute('imageFilename', 'new_image.jpg')
 # or
 page['imageFilename'] = 'new_image.jpg'

+# Check for attribute
+print('imageFilname' in page)  # prints True if 'imageFilename' is in page.attributes

+# Check for Page, Region or Element
+print(region in page)  # prints True if a region object is in page.elements

 # Remove attribute
 del page.attributes['key']